top of page

 Image by Waypoint Living Spaces

 Selecting kitchen cabinets for aging in place or accessibility is about more than just safety—it’s about comfort, independence, and style that lasts.
-As customers in Lynnwood, Edmonds Mukilteo and Everett choose to stay in their homes longer or create multi-generational living spaces, they come to us looking for kitchen cabinets for aging in place.
+As homeowners choose to stay in their homes longer or create multi-generational living spaces, they look for kitchen cabinets for aging in place.

-Note: There are many kitchen layouts and not all of them ay allow for some of the below suggestions which is why we listen to your needs in order to find the best possible alternatives.
+Note: There are many kitchen layouts and not all of them ay allow for some of the below suggestions.

 infographic showing kitchen cabinet ideas for aging in place